 275 Bancroft Road,

-The council’s educational psychologist team also offers monthly surgeries in partnership with the Parents Advice Centre.
-Please contact the PAC for more information on 020 7364 6460.
+The council’s educational psychologist team also offers monthly surgeries in partnership with Tower Hamlets and City SEND Information Advice and Support Service.
+Please contact SEND IASS for more information on 020 7364 6460.